rafalp/Misago/dev-docs/notifications.md

 ## Adding custom notification

-Misago supports adding custom notifications for new events.
+Misago supports adding custom notifications for new events by plugins.

 ### Notification verb